 Selling a property while getting divorced

-Unfortunately, you can’t always plan for every aspect of your life and sometimes the unexpected can happen when you need to separate or get divorced.
+Unfortunately, you can’t always plan for every aspect of your life and sometimes the unexpected can happen, such as separation and divorce.
 The biggest questions are generally “who gets the house” and “who gets the children” followed by:

 - Can I sell my house before divorce?